CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The CardioLife TEC-5600 series defibrillators have no reason to use a new type socket different from that of the TEC-5500 series.

-WATCH OUT the dangerous use of semi-quantitative estimation data for uncertain measurements and concurrently displaying a flawed CO2 waveform
+WATCH OUT the dangerous use of semi-quantitative CO2 measurements and ignorantly displaying a flawed CO2 waveform

 Nihon Kohden lacks sidestream CO2 sampling expertise and buys OEM units to offer them as expensive standalone.
 The AG-400 CO2 unit as shown, for example, is technology from Oridion Medical.
-For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley; for some unknown reason, Nihon Kohden monitors are not known to have sidestream CO2 unit integrated.
+For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley.

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit

-Nihon Kohden solution was to offer miniaturized mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.
+The adoption of semi-quantitative mainstream CO2 measurement was to reduce cost and its simplicity also help in miniaturization of the transducers.
+The first solution offered by Nihon Kohden was the mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.

-The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not alerted to the risk of using data from semi-quantitative etCO2 kit sets for critical measurements and true CO2 waveform display.
+The cap-ONE TG-920P CO2 sensor kit (P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not aware of the risks of obtained CO2 readings from the semi-quantitative CO2 kit sets, and to make matter worse, the semi-quantitative measurements are also being made used of to display a flawed continuous CO2 waveform.

 Nihon Kohden cap-ONE P907 (TG-920P) mainstream CO2 sensor kit

-Shown below is another TG-900P etCO2 kit set (order code P903) that makes semi-quantitative CO2 measurements; the TG-901T3 kit set (order code P906) is the same thing using a different connection plug.
-The medical devices from same manufacturer that uses semi-quantitative etCO2 kit sets for patient CO2 waveform monitoring have Life Scope patient monitors, Vismo patient monitors, Cap-STAT OLG-2800, CardioLife defibrillators and Neurofax EEG machines etc.
+Shown below is another TG-900P etCO2 kit set (order code P903) that makes semi-quantitative CO2 measurements on a traditional mainstream CO2 sensor.
+The TG-901T3 kit set (order code P906) is the same thing but using a non-coded connection plug.
+The medical devices from same manufacturer that make use of semi-quantitative CO2 kit sets for patient CO2 measurements and waveform include:

-Nihon Kohden semi-quantitative etCO2 kit sets
+Nihon Kohden semi-quantitative CO2 kit sets with traditional mainstream transducer

-To save costs, the semi-quantitative kit sets do not make measurement during the inspiration phase, the measurement duty cycle is as shown.
-This means semi-quantitative CO2 measurements are not made continuously.
+To save costs, the semi-quantitative kit sets do not make measurement during the inspiration phase.
+The important point is there is a measurement duty cycle and it is as shown; there is no way to know the actual CO2 measurements during the inspiration phase because CO2 measurements are not made.

-Semi-quantitative means there is a duty cycle, and measurement is not continuous
+Semi-quantitative means there is a duty cycle, and measurements are not continuous

 Semi-quantitative measurement is also of low-accuracy type, performed using one IR detector instead of the usual two to save cost.
 This is reflected in the measurement tolerance.